kindtek/devels-playground/README.md

 ## Summary of the Ubuntu images built with the Dockerfiles in this repo

 #### `/hel` is symbolically linked to `/home/devel` (using `ln -s /home/devel /hel`).
-The devel user and those in the devels group are the owners of `/hel` and a copy of the current devel's playground gh repo is cloned there as well.
-Gabriel is the default user and you can do anything you desire with that account.
-No password is required.
-You are logged in by default and you have elevated near-root permissions anywhere except in `/hel` ..where you will have to use sudo a lot.
-When it comes time to doing works of the developer, change to the devel user (`su devel`) and you are now an isolated user without sudo powers.
-The devel is not able to access anything in `/home/gabriel`.
-If you absolutely must use sudo when you are logged into a devels group account, use `su gabriel` and use your sudo powers from there.
+The devel user and those in the devels group are the owners of `/hel` and the current devel's workshop/playground gh repos are cloned there as well.
+Devel is the default user and you are not able to access anything in `/home/gabriel` or do anything outside of `/hel` that would require root permission.
+If you absolutely must use sudo use `su gabriel` and use your sudo powers from there.
 In theory the gates of `/hel` should hold in the powers of sudo and the devel.
 Since the devel is operating within the `/hel` or `/home/devel` directories, the rest of the environment is probably pretty safe.
 You never know what the devil developers can get into, though.

 ### Image Versions